 6. Send File to Your Device

-This command lets you send files to your device.
-You just need to specify the source location of the file in the source argument in the command and the destination where you want to send your file.
+adb push command lets you send files to your Android device.
+You just need to specify the source location of the file and the destination where you want to send that file:

 8. Install an App on Your Device